 The return to civilisation from the Annapurna Circuit came as a shock.
-Burning through the last few days of the 21-day trek, Bob and I managed to arrive in Pokhara on the evening of Wednesday 22nd April after experiencing the first inclement weather of the trek.
-Rain smattered the windscreen of the bus as we wound our way from the track end at Beni, smudging the dirt into impenetrable patterns for the driver to negotiate on his hair-raising journey through the paddies and ponds of the foothills.
+Burning through the last few days of the 21-day trek, Bob and I managed to arrive in Pokhara soon after experiencing the first inclement weather of the trek, which was lucky timing.
+Rain smattered the windscreen of the bus as we wound our way from the track end at Beni, smudging the dirt into impenetrable patterns for the driver to negotiate on the hair-raising journey through the paddies and ponds of the foothills.

-I'd already reintroduced myself into the concept of the outside world when I discovered a couple of Business Week magazines in the lodge at Kalopani, our penultimate hotel stop.
+I'd already reintroduced myself to the concept of the outside world when I discovered a couple of Business Week magazines in the lodge at Kalopani, our penultimate hotel stop.
 I was surprised how fascinating I found the articles on huge international conglomerates, turnovers, profit margins, executive pay packages and fluctuations in the mutual trust markets.
-I read it as a poor Indian might read stories of Hollywood or Disneyland, with no feeling of connection or understanding but only one of incredulity: to think that a slight change in my post-degree job hunting and I could have been hooked up into all the exciting journalism that magazines like Business Week peddle.
-Thank the Lord for my lucky escape.
+I read it as a Nepalese local might read stories of Hollywood or Disneyland, with no feeling of connection or understanding but only one of incredulity; that's what happens when you cut yourself off from the world for weeks at a time.

 But after these attitude-altering shock-tactics, reality turned out to be routine, albeit an extremely enjoyable one.
-Bob and I booked into a quiet little hotel in northern Pokhara, the opposite end of town to the last time I'd stayed here before leaving on the trek, and the days sunk into a litany of late breakfasts, trivial jobs (writing postcards, washing clothes, booking bus tickets and so on) and strenuous five-minute walks into town.
+Bob and I booked into a quiet little hotel in northern Pokhara, the opposite end of town to where I stayed just before the trek, and the days sunk into a litany of late breakfasts, trivial jobs (writing postcards, washing clothes, booking bus tickets and so on) and far-from-strenuous five-minute walks into town.
 I dined with and said goodbye to friends from the track and exchanged addresses for future travels, but after a few days I realised that above all, I wanted to be back in India.

 In a best man's speech I'd made for a dear friend called Neal, one of the most crowd-pleasing lines had been, 'Neal isn't boring; no, Neal's an actuary!'
-(Well, the audience had been quite, quite drunk at the time).
-This construct works for Nepal: Nepal isn't boring; no, Nepal's a tourist trap.
-Food doesn't tend to produce a churning in your colon; bus transport is almost comfortable; hotels are cheap, efficient and clean; showers are hot; people aren't intrusive; city streets are (comparatively) clean... compared to India, Nepal is tame.
+(The audience had been quite, quite drunk at the time and were clearly easy to please.)
+This same construct works for Nepal: Nepal isn't boring; no, Nepal's a tourist trap.
+Food doesn't tend to produce a churning in your colon; bus transport is almost comfortable; hotels are cheap, efficient and clean; showers are hot; people aren't intrusive; and city streets are (comparatively) clean.
+Compared to India, Nepal is tame.

 Of course, Nepal's landscapes are far from tame, and indeed, after some time immersed in the culture, it becomes quite obvious that Nepal is still a thrilling place.
-It has a fascinating religious culture, with its Buddhist Hinduism and tolerant tendencies.
-It has a political system and a still-thriving monarchy that provide just as many corruption and scandal stories as any Asian government.
-It has temples, ashrams, cows, sadhus, rickshaws, mad drivers and wonderful arts and crafts... but whatever it is that makes India so addictive is, for me anyway, missing in Nepal.
+It has a fascinating religious culture, with its uniquely Buddhist Hinduism and tolerant tendencies.
+It has a political system and a still-thriving monarchy that provide just as many corruption and scandal stories as any other Asian government.
+It has temples, ashrams, cows, sadhus, rickshaws, mad drivers and wonderful arts and crafts... but whatever it is that makes India so addictive is missing in Nepal, for me anyway.

-Sure, there are still plenty of mad things.
-Take the advertising drivel on the back of every box of Ball matches, which I quote here:
+That doesn't mean to say that there aren't plenty of mad things to see.
+Take this piece of advertising on the back of every box of Ball matches:

 100 PER CENT SAFE SAFETY MATCHES